 you are considered for reinstatement.
 This is generally done in three ways:

 - Repeat, and improve the grades for the exact same classes you previously failed.
-You can then submit a Course Repeat Form, which requests that the original grade be removed from the GPA calculation.
+You can then submit a Course Repeat Request through the GATE system, which requests that the original grade be removed from the GPA calculation.

 - Consistently take required classes needed for your degree or certificate program and earn grades above 2.0.